Safeguard Mechanism

 • a local council.

-Emissions under the mechanism
+Scope 1 emissions under the mechanism

-The Safeguard Mechanism applies to Scope 1 emissions: direct greenhouse gas emissions, or those created as a direct result of an organisation’s activity.
+The Safeguard Mechanism applies to scope 1 emissions: direct greenhouse gas emissions, or those created as a direct result of an organisation’s activity.
 Emissions must remain at or below established levels as per the National Greenhouse and Energy Reporting Scheme (NGER) and past reported data under the scheme.
-The minimum baseline is 100,000 tonnes CO2-e.

 Read more about NGER (DCCEEW) here.